 For a digraph $G$, Grigor'yan--Lin--Muranov--Yau consider a dg-algebra $\Omega^\bullet(G) = \Omega^\bullet(G, \KK)$, whose cohomology is the path cohomology ${\rm PH}^n(G) = H^n(\Omega^\bullet(G))$, and whose elements are called ``$d$-invariant forms'' \cite[\S 3.4]{grigor2012homologies}.
 The algebra $\Omega^\bullet(G)$ will be referred to as the path cochain algebra.
 We prove that $\Omega^\bullet(G)$ is isomorphic to a quotient of the path algebra:

-where $T$ is an ideal generated by some quadratic relations $t_{x,y}$ indexed by pairs of vertices at a distance of two (Theorem~\ref{theorem:omega}).
+where $T$ is an ideal generated by quadratic relations $t_{x,y}$ indexed by pairs of vertices at distance two (Theorem~\ref{theorem:omega}).
 By a result of Hepworth \cite[Th.~6.2]{hepworth2022magnitude}, the latter quotient algebra is isomorphic to the diagonal part of the magnitude cohomology algebra: